 - Malack to Tarquin.
 He's a 200-year-old vampire lizardman, who's agreed to work for a human who must be a fraction of that age, since the arrangement won't last more than 40 years anyway.

 - Avatar: The Last Airbender: Not only was Aang the youngest member of his trio in the first season (sort of), but the cheerful and experienced General Iroh is the foil to the bitter but complex teenage Anti-Villain Prince Zuko.

-- In Mighty Max, the titular hero is a twelve year old boy so he has his Body Guard Norman do all the killing.
+- In Mighty Max, the titular hero is a twelve year old boy, so his Body Guard Norman does all the killing.
 Meanwhile Virgil who is even older, serves part as his boss (telling him what needs to be done) but more as a sidekick, helping him out and giving him details he'll need to know.